-4. If, after executing a power of attorney appointing the principal's spouse as agent or naming the spouse as a permissible recipient of gifting, the principal is divorced, his or her marriage is annulled or its nullity declared, the divorce, annulment, declaration of nullity or dissolution revokes the authority of the agent who is the former spouse of the principal and the authority to gift to the former spouse, unless the power of attorney expressly provides otherwise.
-If the authority of an agent or the authority to gift to the former spouse is revoked solely by this subdivision, it shall be revived by the principal's remarriage to the former spouse.
+4. If, after executing a power of attorney appointing the principal's spouse as attorney-in-fact or naming the spouse as a permissible recipient of gifting, the principal is divorced, his or her marriage is annulled or its nullity declared, the divorce, annulment, declaration of nullity or dissolution revokes the authority of the attorney-in-fact who is the former spouse of the principal and the authority to gift to the former spouse, unless the power of attorney expressly provides otherwise.
+If the authority of an attorney-in-fact or the authority to gift to the former spouse is revoked solely by this subdivision, it shall be revived by the principal's remarriage to the former spouse.